 In October 1935, earthquakes rocked Helena, Montana.
-When the shaking finally stopped, Helena had suffered over $4,000,000 in property damage, including the collapse of parts of the new high schoool and the Kessler Brewery.
+When the shaking finally stopped, Helena had suffered over $4,000,000 in property damage, including the collapse of parts of the new high school and the Kessler Brewery.
 Industrious citizens quickly repaired the damage and luckily the city has been quiet since.

-The main landmark in the city is the Cathedral of St. Helena.
+The main landmark in the city is the Cathedral of Saint Helena.
 The Cathedral is a magnificent building by any standard and without doubt an inspiring place to go for worship.
-The Montana State Capitol is Helena’s top architectural treasure.
-Tours available.

 The Montana Historical Society Museum is located across the street from the State Capitol.
 Hundreds of exhibits tell the story early Indians, trappers, miners, and homesteaders.
-A real gem!
 A special gallery contains numerous original paintings of western art by C.M.
 Russell, Montana’s most famous artist.